YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 #### Part - 3: Text Completion using OpenAI Language Models

 ***I will update the link to part-3 soon, follow me to receive notifications when it is published***

-# Part 2: Writing a Webhook and Publishing it to Heroku

 In Part 1, we wrote a simple WhatsApp Cloud API wrapper that sends template messages.
 We also added a method to send conversation messages to the customer, provided that the customer opts into a conversation with us.